paupinger/geo_data/README.md

 # Geo Data

-Host geo data to be able to consume it from private Metabase instance.
+Host austrias geo data to be able to consume it from private Metabase instance.